-A. THE NATURE OF THEOLOGICAL UNITY.
+A. The Nature of Theological Unity.
 Since it has one function, one formal subject of attribution, and one motive in the light of which its conclusions are acceptable, the science of sacred theology has an organic unity unsurpassed among branches of human knowledge.
 It pursues one purpose, the clear and unequivocal statement of that teaching which God gave to the world through Jesus Christ our Lord.
-It has one formal object which is attained, or one formal subject of attribution; namely, God in His intimate life.
-All the conclusions of sacred theology are actually meant to bring us a more perfect knowledge of God as He knows Himself, and as He has told us about Himself in the content of Christian revelation.
+It has one formal object which is attained, or one formal subject of attribution; namely, God in His intimate life.1 All the conclusions of sacred theology are actually meant to bring us a more perfect knowledge of God as He knows Himself, and as He has told us about Himself in the content of Christian revelation.
 But the ultimate and perfect basis for that unity which sacred theology possesses is the oneness of its light or motive, the formal reason under which alone all of its content is scientifically proper, the light of virtual revelation.

-B. THE CONNECTION OF THEOLOGICAL THESES.
+B. The Connection of Theological Theses.
 This formal unity of sacred theology is an affair of tremendous moment for the study of the science.
-The result of this unity is that each conclusion has its repercussions through the entire content of sacred theology.
-Consequently the study of sacred theology has always progressed, not only by way of analysis, the detailed examination of each thesis which enters into the fabric of the science.
+The result of this unity is that each conclusion has its repercussions through the entire content of sacred .theology.
+Consequently the study of sacred theology has always progressed, not only by way of analysis, the detailed examination of each thesis which enters into the fabric of the science, but also along the way of synthesis, the view of these conclusions in their proper order and background.
+Thus it is impossible to gain any adequate knowledge of one thesis in sacred theology apart from a realization of its relation to all the rest of theological teaching.
+When the Abbé Anger wrote one of the most brilliant modern treatises on the Church as the Mystical Body of Christ, he was compelled to point out the ramifications of this teaching in every other portion of sacred doctrine.2 When De la Taille and Vonier3 wrote their monographs on the essence of the Eucharistic sacrifice, they were compelled to recall the doctrine on the sacraments in general, the teaching on faith, and the treatise on the end of man.

-1 Cf. Summa Theologica, Ia, q.
-1, art.
+1 Cf. Summa Theologica, 1% q.
+I, art.
 3.